 What is Code.mil?

-Code.mil is an experiment in open source at the U.S. Department of Defense.
-The goal is to foster open collaboration with the developer community around the world on DoD open source projects.
-During the first phase, which launched in early 2017, we wrote a strategy for open sourcing code written by DoD employees, and then we called upon the OSS developer community to help us finalize that plan.
-You can read the official press release on the DoD website.
+Code.mil is an experiment in open source at the U.S. Department of War.
+The goal is to foster open collaboration with the developer community around the world on DoW open source projects.
+During the first phase, which launched in early 2017, we wrote a strategy for open sourcing code written by DoW employees, and then we called upon the OSS developer community to help us finalize that plan.

-At the moment we’re getting our first open source projects published in the open.
-We are also calling on the entire DoD developer community to reach out to DDS to begin tracking all of the great OSS projects coming out.
+We are calling on the entire DoW developer community to reach out to the DoW CIO to begin tracking open source projects coming out of the Department.

-This initiative is not intended to set DoD policy, but rather is exploring alternate ways to join the open source and free software communities.
-You can read more about the U.S. Federal Source Code Policy on the Code.gov web site.
+This initiative is not intended to set DoW policy, but rather is exploring alternate ways to join the open source and free software communities.
+You can read more about the U.S. Federal Source Code Policy on the Digital.gov web site.

 Press